Our Guide to Namibia

 Meet our specialists

-To start planning your vacation to Hoanib Skeleton Coast Camp
+Call us on 6469186980 to start planning your vacation to Hoanib Skeleton Coast Camp or take a look at our itineraries to Skeleton Coast

 With just eight tents, this small camp offers a prime location to explore this untouched landscape, sitting in a wide valley where two tributaries of the Hoanib river meet.
 Travelers here can explore both the Skeleton Coast National Park, and the Palmwag concession, where good populations of desert adapted elephant, lion and giraffe have been found.
 On longer stays guests spend an unforgettable day flying out to the windswept coast over the dunes, visiting the shipwrecks and seal colonies that the Skeleton Coast is famed for.